-If you child falls ill or is injured at school.
-Our school nurse is on-site one day per week (this year on Tuesdays), and on days when she is not present, our administrative secretary responds to student illnesses and injuries.
+If your child falls ill or is injured at school.
+Our school nurse is on-site one day per week, and on days when she is not present, our main office team responds to student illnesses and injuries.
 Neither may diagnose or give treatment other than first aid.
-If a student cannot continue their normal school day because of illness or injury that is not life-threatening, our administrative secretary will call the contact listed on the student's record.
-Injured or ill students will stay in the main office or Protected Health Care Room until they are picked up by a parent or caregiver.
+If a student cannot continue their normal school day because of illness or injury that is not life-threatening, our administrative secretary or elementary assistant will call the contact listed on the student's record.
+Injured or ill students will stay in the main office until they are picked up by a parent or caregiver.